Objects

 Dreaming About Shackles: Meaning, Psychology & Symbolism

-Dreaming of shackles may reflect feelings of restriction or a desire for freedom.
+Dreaming about shackles often reflects feelings of constraint or a desire for liberation from emotional or psychological burdens.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →